Buerstenmacher/wiringnano/README.md

 This is a c++11 header-only repository.
 Do not search for .cpp files!  :wink:

-This code depends on repository "Buerstenmacher/rom_header". you can break this dependency by deleting the calls to ::rom::error() and the objects of ::rom::autodelay ....  , but herby you will lose the precious timing functionality of rom_header repository and you will loose some type of basic error handling,
+This code depends on repository "Buerstenmacher/rom_header". you can break this dependency by deleting the calls to ::rom::error() and the objects of ::rom::autodelay ....  , but hereby you will lose the precious timing functionality of rom_header repository and you will loose some type of basic error handling.
 :stuck_out_tongue:

-You will need a c++11 compiler. :computer:
+You will need a c++11 compiler. :computer:  if you use g++: the appropriate compile-flag is "-std=c++11"

 Usage:
 ------